 - Read more about Sport Injuries, Back Injuries, and Back Pain

 Lower back pain often comes on quickly, after bending or lifting the wrong way, or perhaps after running too far before warming up.

 Lower back pain comes in many different varieties, the most benign of which is muscular strains and pains.
 It is characterized by lower back muscle spasm and pain that is centralized in the lower back.
-This type of pain does not travel into the buttock or legs (sciatica, or radiculopathy).
+This type of pain does not travel into the buttock or legs (radiating pain is known as sciatica, or radiculopathy).